-In the information age it is nearly fatal to approach a business venture or company idea without having a marketing strategy.
-It is and will be the key to your success to a degree, and your ability or lack there of to implement a successful marketing strategy will often make or break your venture.
+In the information age, it is nearly fatal to approach a business venture or company idea without having a marketing strategy.
+It is and will be the key to your success to a degree.
+In turn, your ability or lack thereof to implement successful marketing strategies will often make or break your venture.

-Marketing is defined as those actions that you take to bring potential customers to an awareness of your company’s existence, and of the products or services that your company offers to potential customers, and why they should buy them from you.
+Marketing is defined as those actions that you take to bring potential customers to an awareness of your company’s existence.
+It also includes the promotion of the products or services that your company offers to potential customers.
+In essence, why they should buy them from you.
 In one sentence, “We are company A and we make product X for target audience Y.”

 There are a lot of different aspects to successful marketing, and there are several different ways something can be marketed, with a different strategy for each.
 The focus and driving foundation of your personal marketing strategy should be one of making absolutely sure that your products and your services actually do meet customer needs and wants.
 You can’t just do this once either.

 Your marketing also has to create and develop long-term and profitable relationships with those customers too, so they come back for more products and services in the future.
 To accomplish this goal of marketing, you will need to create, test, and then implement a very flexible strategy that can thusly respond to changes in customer perceptions and demand as the years go by and as tastes change.
 Your marketing strategy would also be considered very well put together if you can use it to investigate and scout out whole new markets that you can successfully target.

 Marketing Strategies Definition: a combination of business goals, online company information, competitor analysis, and other digital data that provides recommendations for best ROI on marketing efforts.

 The benefit of a successful marketing strategy is that it seeks to target key consumer segments and groups.
 Being able to identify and locate these groups and their needs through market research.
 It then addresses them more successfully than your competitors are doing, that should be the focus of your strategy and that will be where marketing can be most effective.